aragon/sdk/modules/client/examples.md

 const context: Context = new Context(contextParams);
 // Create a plugin context from the simple context const contextPlugin: ContextPlugin = ContextPlugin.fromContext(context);
-// Create an TokenVoting client const client = new TokenVotingClient(contextPlugin);
+// Create a TokenVoting client const client = new TokenVotingClient(contextPlugin);

-const metadata:ProposalMetadata= {
+const metadata: ProposalMetadata = {
   title: "Test Proposal",
   summary: "This is a short description",
   description: "This is a long description",